-Stadiums filled with fans from Poland, Ukraine, Russia and former Soviet republics who relished the chance to partake in a tournament that previously had been no futher east than Germany and the former Yugoslavia.
-And, naturally, once their own nations went out in the group stage, local crowds didn't root for remaining teams with the same fervor that Spanish or Italian fans would have done had they been here in greater numbers.
+Stadiums filled with fans from Poland, Ukraine, Russia and former Soviet republics who relished the chance to partake in a tournament that previously had been no farther east than Germany and the former Yugoslavia.
+And, naturally, once their own nations went out in the group stage, local crowds didn't root for remaining teams with the same fervor that Spanish or Italian fans would have had they been here in greater numbers.

 They still paint their faces and make plenty of noise.
 But their cries of ''Ukraine!
 Ukraine!'' during, for example, England vs. Italy and France vs. Spain, were divorced from the on-field action and therefore disconcerting.